3.2 AC Steady-State & Phasors

 • Capacitor: Z_C = -jX_C where X_C = 1/(omegaC) = 1/(2pif*C).
 Current leads voltage by 90 degrees.

-The mnemonic ELI the ICE man captures the phase: in an inductor (L) voltage E leads current I (ELI); in a capacitor (C) current I leads voltage E (ICE).
+The mnemonic ELI the ICE man captures phase: in an inductor (L), voltage E leads current I (ELI); in a capacitor (C), current I leads voltage E (ICE).

 Complex power: P, Q, and S

-The complex power S = V_rms * I_rms* (using the conjugate of current) resolves into:
+The complex power S = V_rms * I_rms* (conjugate of current) resolves into:

-• Real (average) power P = V_rms I_rms cos(theta), units watts (W).
-This is the power actually converted to work/heat.
+• Real (average) power P = V_rms I_rms cos(theta), in watts (W) — the power converted to work/heat.

-• Reactive power Q = V_rms I_rms sin(theta), units volt-amperes reactive (VAR).
-It oscillates between source and reactive elements.
+• Reactive power Q = V_rms I_rms sin(theta), in volt-amperes reactive (VAR) — oscillating between source and reactive elements.

 QuantitySymbolUnitFormula